 Verve launched the ‘Knitting Baby Clothes Appeal’ in March 2020, and the campaign was to ask if people in our communities would knit or crochet baby clothes during the first lockdown.
 The response was humbling as many generations came together, and thus, the Ladies who Knit’ began sharing their skills and time to inspire and support vulnerable new Mums in Salford.

 We launched the ‘Knitting Baby Clothes Appeal‘ as Coronavirus was starting to make its effects felt.
-Sadly, the message coming from the Government was we should go into lockdown.
-However, lockdown would mean that Charity shops, usually the source for cheap and warm clothes for babies by Mum’s on a budget, would be closed.
-The wool would typically be from an old jumper and unravelled and re-used, would be gone; thus, for many new Mums,’ it was often the way they kept babies warm in their first months.
+Sadly, the message from the Government was we should go into lockdown.
+However, a lockdown would mean that Charity shops, usually the source of cheap and warm clothes for babies by Mum on a budget, would be closed.
+The wool would typically be from an old jumper and, unravelled and re-used, would be gone; thus, for many new Mums,’ it was often the way they kept babies warm in their first months.

 My gut instinct was right; we were in for the long haul with COVID.

 We thought it would be okay, it was getting warmer, and there was no panic if the campaign were slow to take off.
 However, that was one worry we needn’t have worried about; knitters came forward, and we soon had plenty of clothes for our babies.

-Even though the sun had come out, and summer was nearing, instinct kicked in with me to keep on going.
+Even though the sun had come out and summer was nearing, instinct kicked in with me to keep going.
 More importantly, I felt we were heading for an exceptionally long and cold winter, and I ‘doubted’ the information on COVID-19 coming through; it didn’t make sense.

 Never assume; it makes an ass of you and me!

-Experts told us that ‘Coronavirus does not like heat, and it thrives in the cold’.
+Experts told us that ‘Coronavirus does not like heat, and thrives in the cold’.
 The heat would destroy the virus, and as the numbers went down, it seemed possible this might be the case.
-I didn’t believe this explanation, and I couldn’t see the logic in it; maybe we didn’t know enough about the virus at the time.
+I didn’t believe this explanation, and I couldn’t see its logic; maybe we didn’t know enough about the virus at the time.
 Fortunately, summer was ahead; if the ‘experts’ were right, perhaps we need not worry.